RedHatQE/polarize/README.md

 ## Configuring polarize

+**NOTE** Over time, polarize's properties has grown to be more complex and probably needs to move beyond a simple properties file.
+Considering writing a configuration format into YAML or JSON which can be marshalled into a real Java Object

 polarize is fairly easy to configure.
 It really just needs to know where to generate/look for the xml description files that are analogous to the annotation data.  polarize will look in 2 places for configuration data: